wp-cli/handbook/_posts/2016-01-12-restful-wp-cli-update-1.md

 And so the journey begins.
 As with most journeys, I have a mixture of emotions: excitement, anticipation, trepidation, and eagerness.
 Although the destination may be far away, I know I can get there as long as I consistently take steps in the right direction.

 Today marks the formal kickoff of my Kickstarter project, "[A more RESTFul WP-CLI](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description)".
-To celebrate the occasion, I've launched a [project page](/restful/) to document the project's goals and my progress along the journey.
-I'll keep it updated as I write blog posts, hopefully every couple of weeks.
+To celebrate the occasion, I've [launched a project page](/restful/) to capture high-level goals and document my progress along the journey.
+I'll keep it updated as I write blog posts every couple or few weeks.
 Consider these blog posts both a development log and an invitation to participate — I look forward to your comments, issues and pull requests.

 ***